zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 \end{aligned}
 $$

-Comparing the Equations 13 and 70, we can see that they are indeed very similar (and so is the estimator).
+Comparing Equations 13 and 70, we can see that they are indeed very similar (and so is the estimator).
 As before, the leading term is canceled out after dividing by the PDF, so the only difference is that we must handle several types of events once a collision actually occurs.

 A high-level implementation of the algorithm is listed below.